In this article:

 Role of Coconut Oil in Heart Health

-Coconut oil is seen to have contradicting effects on heart health.
+Coconut oil is believed to have contradicting effects on heart health.

-By contrast, a review paper published in 2020 showed that coconut oil consumption could increase LDL cholesterol levels in comparison with non-tropical vegetable oils.
-While it also improved HDL levels, it did not help reduce the risk of cardiovascular diseases.
-(14)
+Studies showed that coconut oil consumption could increase LDL cholesterol levels in comparison with non-tropical vegetable oils.
+While it also improves HDL levels, it doesn’t help reduce the risk of cardiovascular diseases.
+(8)(17)

 If you have any heart health issues, consult your healthcare team regarding the best use of coconut oil for your benefit.